MVYNE06/Spline_3D_Helix_Embed/README.md

 🧬 Interactive 3D DNA Helix Web Showcase

-This is a simple, single-file HTML project to demonstrate how easily you can embed and beautifully present an interactive 3D model (specifically a DNA double helix) on the web using the Spline platform.
+This is a simple, single file HTML project to demonstrate how easily you can embed and beautifully present an interactive 3D model (specifically a DNA double helix) on the web using the Spline platform.

-I built this specifically for a quick portfolio showcase on platforms like LinkedIn—it’s clean, responsive, and keeps the focus entirely on the interactive asset.
+I built this specifically for a quick portfolio showcase on platforms like LinkedIn, it’s clean, responsive, and keeps the focus entirely on the interactive asset.

 Getting Started
 You don't need much to run this!